-It is noted that the customer satisfaction train service score has improved compared to last quarter (Q3 2013/14).
+It is noted that the customer satisfaction train service score is the same compared to last quarter, Q4 2013/14, and the same quarter a year ago, Q1 2013/14.
 Satisfaction with crowding levels has also improved.

 5 Docklands Light Railway